jmcanterafonseca/jmcanterafonseca.github.io/_posts/2020-11-08-iot-bigdata-mongodb-deployment-kubernetes-part2.markdown

 openssl req -new -out mongo.csr -key mongo.key.pem -config ./openssl.conf
 {% endhighlight %}

-The [openssl.conf]() file is needed as the CSR need to be generated using an extended feature named [SAN](http://apetec.com/support/GenerateSAN-CSR.htm) (Subject Alternative Names) that allows one certificate to be associated to more than one DNS name, which is what we just need for our three different mongoDB replicas.
+The [openssl.conf](https://github.com/jmcanterafonseca/jmcanterafonseca.github.io/blob/master/_includes/mongo/k8s/examples/openssl.conf) file is necessary as it is convenient to generate the CSR using an extended X509 feature named [SAN](http://apetec.com/support/GenerateSAN-CSR.htm) (Subject Alternative Names), that allows one certificate to be associated with more than one DNS name.

 We can inspect the content of our CSR as follows: